-The Early Years curriculum follows the Common Core Standards and the Montessori Learning Practices and Environment.
+The Kindergarten Stage curriculum follows the Common Core Standards and the Montessori Learning Practices and Environment.
 This is adopted by homeroom teachers to fulfill the child holistic development.

-The Elementary/PYP Stage (G1-G5) main objectives are emphasizing speaking in English, developing students' presentation skills and building students' character.
+The Elementary School (G1-G5) main objectives are emphasizing speaking in English, developing students' presentation skills and building students' characters.
 Students study English, Social Studies, Math, Science, Arabic Language and Religion along with PE, Art, Music, and Computer Science.
 Starting grade 2, students choose to study the second foreign language; either French or German.
 Social Studies in Arabic is introduced in grade 4.
 Grade 4 and 5 students sit for the MAP test.

-The Middle/MYP Stage (G6-G8) curriculum focuses on helping students become more independent learners and preparing them to succeed in high school.
+The Middle School (G6-G8) curriculum focuses on helping students become more independent learners and preparing them to succeed in high school.
 Students from grade 6-8 deepen their knowledge and skills in four core subjects: English Language, Science, Math and Social Studies.
-French or German, Arabic Language, Christian / Islamic Religion and Civics are also taught along with PE, Art, Music, and Computer Science.
+French / German Language, Arabic Language, Christian / Islamic Religion and Civics are also taught along with PE, Art, Music, and Computer Science.
 Grade 6 to 8 students sit for the MAP Test.